moomentsadmin/AssetTrack/GIT_PUSH_INSTRUCTIONS.md

   - Verify .env.example has only placeholders

 Fixes deployment errors:
+- npm ci error: requires package-lock.json
+- RUN npm ci --only=production (deprecated flag)
 - cd: asset-management: No such file or directory
-- .env.example: No such file or directory
-- docker-compose.yml: No such file or directory"
+- .env.example: No such file or directory"
 ```

 ### Step 6: Push to GitHub